0 Comment

 Communication

-Understanding the level and type of communication between employees themselves and the management can ensure better engagement.
+Understanding the level and type of communication between employees and management can ensure better engagement.

 An effective engagement survey can help understand if their employees are happy with the communication, both from the management as well as their peers.

-Organizations can also understand employee concerns about the two-way communication with the management,
+Organizations can also understand employee concerns about two-way communication with management.

 2. Prevalent Leadership Style